acoyfellow/JotDB/README.md

 ## Why JotDB?

-I needed a quick way to save data without dealing with schemas, SQL, or complex database setup.
-While Firestore is great, it can be overkill for simple use cases.
-JotDB provides a simpler alternative by leveraging Cloudflare Durable Objects, making it perfect for:
+JotDB combines the best of both worlds: the simplicity of NoSQL with the safety of schema validation.
+Here's what makes it special:

+- **Built-in Type Safety**: Automatic Zod validation ensures your data is always in the right shape
+- **Edge-Native**: Runs directly on Cloudflare's edge network, with sub-millisecond latency
+- **RPC-First**: Direct method calls instead of HTTP endpoints (though you can easily wrap it in HTTP)
+- **Durable Storage**: Built on Durable Objects for reliable, consistent storage
+- **Zero Setup**: No database configuration, no connection strings, just instantiate and go
+- **Perfect for APIs**: Use it as an internal database or wrap it with auth for external APIs
+- **Real-time Ready**: Durable Objects provide strong consistency guarantees

+Perfect for:
-- Quick prototypes
+- Quick prototypes that need data validation
-- Small to medium applications
+- Small to medium applications that need reliable storage
-- Serverless environments
+- Serverless environments where you want type safety
-- Real-time data storage
+- Real-time data storage with strong consistency
-- Collaborative applications
+- Collaborative applications that need data validation
+- APIs that need both flexibility and safety

 ## Design Patterns